mue/mue/README.md

 - `docker build -t mue-app .` - build the image

-- `docker volume create dev-bun-app` - create a volumen for the app
+- `docker volume create dev-bun-app` - create a volume for the app

 - `docker run -p 5173:5173 mue-app` - run the container